iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 The logarithm (base 10) of the number of possible combinations for a sequence of 2,000 tokens, with GPT-3's vocabulary size of 50,257 unique tokens, is approximately $9,402$.
 This means the total number of combinations is $10^{9402}$.

 To put this into perspective, $10^{9402}$ is an astronomically large number.
 It's far beyond the total number of atoms in the observable universe (estimated to be around $10^{80}$).
-Even considering reasonable sampling mechanisms that might drastically reduce this number, the space of possible combinations is so large that for practical purposes it is infinite.
+Even considering reasonable sampling mechanisms that might drastically reduce this number, the space of possible combinations is so large that for practical purposes, it is infinite.

 Therefore, the likelihood of generating the exact same sequence of 2,000 tokens twice is so *incredibly* small that it's effectively zero in any practical sense.
 The ridiculous size of this combinatorial space basically guarantees that generated text of any length is unique.